Ancient-Wisdom.Co.Uk

 The main temple building phase on Malta was from around 3,500 - 3,000 BC, as at the other complexes above.
 There are several examples of twinned temples, of especial interest is the Ggantija - Zhagra pairing on Gozo.

-It is noticeable that the temples are represented as being covered over, which, when combined with the internal cruciform design and presence of libation bowls, draws remarkable parallels with the western European passage mounds.
+It is noticeable that the temples are represented as being covered over, which, when combined with the internal cruciform design and presence of libation bowls, draws a remarkable with the western European passage mounds.

 (More about the Malta)

-One of the most striking similarities between these complexes is the fact that they all appear to result from the same wave of immigration by the 'Grooved Ware people', as they are commonly called today.
-Although all of the above complexes show a similar construction phase at around 3,500 - 3,100 BC, many of the locations were already in use long before that particular period of time - which reveals another interesting fact about these sites, which is that they appear to have been used for a short period of time only, following which, they were effectively abandoned.
-This pattern of development is in contrast to the middle-eastern sites which show a prolonged growth from township to city state etc. This brings into question the ultimate purpose of these sites.
+Although all of the above complexes show a similar construction phase at around c.
+3,100 BC and again at 2,500 BC, many of the locations were already in use long before that particular period of time - which reveals another interesting fact about these sites which is that following the Neolithic construction phase, they appear to have been used for a short period of time only, following which, many appear to have been effectively abandoned.
+This pattern of development is in contrast to the middle-eastern sites which show a prolonged growth from township to city state etc, which brings into question the ultimate purpose of these sites.

-The Complex and its place in the 'Living' landscape.
+The Complex and its Place in the Living Landscape:

 The apparently random placement of these complexes is put into question when one begins to look at the landscape features surrounding the monuments, and the placement of the complexes within their settings.
 On the Orkneys, for example, the ever present Hills of Hoy were used as a marker in a 'living sundial', behind which the setting-sun marked the time of year like clockwork.